-- 1 From the Garmin Connect app, select or •••.

-- 2 Select Garmin Pav.

-- 3 Select a card.

-- 4 Select an option:

-- To temporarily suspend or unsuspend the card, select Suspend Card.

-The card must be active to make purchases using your Enduro watch.
+- 1 From the Garmin Connect app, select or •••. - 2 Select Garmin Pav. - 3 Select a card. - 4 Select an option: - To temporarily suspend or unsuspend the card, select Suspend Card.
+The card must be active to make purchases using your fēnix watch.

-- To delete the card, select .